 Know Your Audience

-Knowing your audience inside and out is the first step towards developing a conversational brand voice.
+Knowing your audience inside and out is the first step toward developing a conversational brand voice.
 Once you understand your audience, you can start to tailor your brand voice to them.

 For example: